Introduction

 regime changes, precisely because of the same opportunistic

-pragmatism that repulsed some other Third World leaders."-Balazs
+pragmatism that repulsed some other Third World leaders."—Balázs

-"Guns, Guerillas, and the Great Leader is a gem among
+Szalontai, Pacific Affairs "Guns, Guerillas, and the Great Leader

-several new books on North Korean diplomacy and leadership.
-The
+is a gem among several new books on North Korean diplomacy and

-the book's weighty subject matter, its title alludes to some of the
+audience.
+Despite the book's weighty subject matter, its title

-fascinating anecdotes that fill its pages, thus making Young's
+alludes to some of the fascinating anecdotes that fill its pages,

-first monograph a thoroughly enjoyable read."-Andrew Yeo,
+thus making Young's first monograph a thoroughly enjoyable

-"The book is fascinating as it sets out in readable form that
+read."—Andrew Yeo, H-Diplo "The book is fascinating as it sets out

-inter-Korean legitimacy battle in the early decades of the two
+in readable form that inter-Korean legitimacy battle in the early

-states, an era when literally any sovereign territorywith a vote in
+decades of the two states, an era when literally any sovereign

-the UNbecame a sought-after target for both North and South, all
+territorywith a vote in the UNbecame a sought-after target for both

-the way down to small island chains in the waters of the Caribbean
+North and South, all the way down to small island chains in the

-and Pacific."-Christopher Green, H-Diplo
+waters of the Caribbean and Pacific."—Christopher Green, H-Diplo

 "Young has written a compelling and thoughtful book on a subject